sina-mans/ADHD_Detection/README.md

 ## Results

-Some results on the datasets created by feature selection can be found in the `some_results` folder.
+Some results on the datasets created by feature selection can be found in the `Results` folder.